ajwills72/rmip/docs/eg-student/anova1.md

 ----

 _AUTO MARK_: Code must be more than 10 lines, and less than 30 lines.
-Code must contain the following words:
+Code must contain the following words (below).
+When throwing an error, give an error message (e.g. "no group_by")

 library
 tidyverse